hari170465/improved-RRT/README.md

 you can change the start and goal in the code as you wish to check the algorithm the sample input is
-Enter the start coordinates (x, y): 20,20
+-Enter the start coordinates (x, y): 20,20
-Enter the goal coordinates (x, y): 580,50
+-Enter the goal coordinates (x, y): 580,50

 the packages required are OpenCV, math, random, time, numpy